jkim3743/Matplotlib/README.md

 ## Overview

-This mission is to do the following:
+This project is to do the following:

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.